In a nutshell…

 The Budva Rivièra : The dance of the sea waves throughout the centuries and the coastline have made a unique arrangement of oval inlets with beaches at the spots where fine soft zones meet steep cliffs, which are made of hard limestone.
 This unrepeatable beauty of constant changes provides dual satisfaction coming from these magnificent beaches and steep cliffs.
 The beaches are covered with sand of high quality.
 They are spread over 38 km of jagged coastline with many inlets, shelters, sandy beaches, capes and small isles.

 The other big attraction of the Budva Rivièra is Sveti Stefan.
 This former fishermen village located on a peninsula was 50 years ago decided to be transformed into a hotel town, making it a wonderful place where even the world’s most endowed (e.g. Claudia Schiffer, Sylvester Stallone) like to spend their time.
+Nowadays its part of the international luxury hotel group of Aman Resorts.

 The Ulcinj Rivièra…